 When you have a lot of rustic elements already in place in a room, one way to get something to stand out is to let its previous life show.
 In this case, the saw marks and wear on the barn wood mantel show off the history of the wood.
 The patina and softened edges of the solid wood mantel bring authenticity to the design.

 Not every design needs to have a stand out mantel.
 Sometimes a mantel that picks up the warmer tones and accents from the surround is all that’s needed to complete a space.
 This rough sawn beam picks up the very warmest tone of the stone, helping create a cozy atmosphere in the room.

 Mantels aren’t always integral to the surround; sometimes they’re added in after the fact.
 When this is done, it’s best to create a mantel that will not only complement the other materials, but that will also stand out on its own.
 This rough sawn mantel makes a bridge over the firebox, calling attention to its position.
 The texture and patina of the wood then hold the eye and enhance the effect.

 7. Contrasting Movement

 It’s very common for fireplace surrounds to be made of tile, brick, or block stone.
 This creates a lot of very clean, sharp lines that let the fireplace make a transitional statement in many homes.
-Adding a rough sawn mantel to the design ups the wow factor of the space by contrasting those sharp lines with some unique movement all its own.
+Adding a wood beam mantel to the design ups the wow factor of the space by contrasting those sharp lines with some unique movement all its own.

 Create Your Perfect Fireplace